-For additional information regarding continuity of care and transition of MLTSS Members, please contact the Molina Care Coordination Line at (855) 735-5604 ext.
-751583.
+For additional information regarding continuity of care and transition of MLTSS Members, please contact Molina Care Coordination Line at (866) 322-4077.

 Members have the choice of how their services are delivered through various models, which may include consumer-direction.